Fiber Optic Network

 Mapping The Route

-Outside plant cabling should have maps and photos detailing the routing of the cable, with GPS locations if possible.
+Outside plant cabling should have maps and photos detailing the routing of the cable, with GPS locations if possible – everybody refers to this as GIS data for geographic information systems.
 For premises cabling, drawings of the building noting all cable runs, again with photos if possible, are needed.
 One needs lists describing the types of cable on each run, installation hardware and test data for restoration to facilitate identification.
 Knowing where every cable goes will keep you from blindly searching for the cables when you try to locate problems.
-Having original test data will make it much easier to find bad cables.
+Having original test data will make it much easier to find bad cables because you have installation data to compare with.

 Rapid restoration requires having the right tools and components to repair the cable break.
 This includes: